Country and Language

 Tip: Always check Airbnb reviews before booking a property.
 Photos and property description are important, but reviews offer information about a listing that hosts tend to leave out.

 Couchsurfing offers more than just free accommodation.
-This secure online community connects travellers with local hosts through their website and app.
+This secure online community connects travelers with local hosts through their website and app.
 You can take the time to get to know your host by attending regular Couchsurfing events or joining a local hangout.

 If you’re into traditional accommodations (hotels, hostels, inns), then head to Booking.com.
 Here you’ll find a variety of accommodations, from apartments to 5-star luxury resorts.